rfuehrer/syno_notify/README.md

 ### Shell Script

 1. Copy shell script and configuration file to shared volume (e.g. `control`) an your NAS.
 Remember the path to the shell script (e.g. `/volume1/control/syno_notify/`)
-2. Rename and edit the default configuration file to syno_notify.conf
+2. Rename and edit the default configuration `syno_notify.config.sample` file to `syno_notify.conf`
+3. Enter your IFTTT magic key to variable `IFTTT_KEY`within the configuration file
-3. Proceed with scheduler configuration.
+4. Proceed with scheduler configuration.

 ### Task (Scheduler)